Cliffside view of ocean and waves crashing in Uluwatu

 In the evening, the temple grounds host a traditional Kecak dance performance, where the story of the Ramayana is told through chanting, music, and dance.
 The performance takes place at sunset, adding to the mystical atmosphere of the temple.
 Watching the Kecak dance at Uluwatu Temple is not just a cultural experience; it’s a journey into the heart of Bali’s spiritual heritage.

-8. Treat Yourself to relaxation
+8. Treat yourself to relaxation

 After exploring Uluwatu, there’s no better way to unwind than by indulging in a spa treatment.
 Springs is known for its luxurious massages and spa services, offering a range of treatments that use natural, local ingredients.
 Whether you’re looking for a traditional Balinese massage or a more modern spa experience, Springs provides a tranquil setting to relax and rejuvenate.